What changed on January 1, 2026

 - Pull current documents.
 Existing will, trust, durable power of attorney, advance healthcare directive, deeds, beneficiary forms.
 Note the dates: any planning document drafted before 2024 should be reviewed against current Medi-Cal rules.

 - Estimate income.
 Social Security, pensions, IRA distributions, rental income, investment income.
-This drives the share-of-cost calculation, which the 2024 change did not affect.
+This drives the share-of-cost calculation, which neither the 2024 nor the 2026 change affected.

 - Identify estate-recovery exposure.
 Anything that will pass through probate (assets in the parent’s individual name with no POD/TOD designation and no trust) is potentially recoverable by DHCS after death if the parent received Medi-Cal at age 55 or older.